zhangsq06/MMGraph/README.md

 Put *.bed, *.bam, and hg38.fa into the dir 'test_data'.

 # A simple tutorial
-## 1. Detecting foorprints via the TOBIAS and Hint-ATAC tools.
+## 1 Detecting foorprints via the TOBIAS and Hint-ATAC tools.
 __Usage:__ python detect_footprints.py --bed [prefix name]
 Arguments:
 --bed (the prefix name of your file).

-For example, if your input files are GSE11420x.bed and GSE11420x.bam, you only need to input GSE11420x)  --path (the dir contains hg38.fa, GSE11420x.bed and GSE11420x.bam)
+For example, if your input files are GSE11420x.bed and GSE11420x.bam, you only need to input GSE11420x)

  Example:
 > python detect_footprints.py --bed GSE11420x